advaitds2021/Tutdude_GenAI_course/README.md

-This notebook contains solution to all the tasks in assignments Tutdude GENAI course
+The notebooks contains solutions to all the tasks in assignments Tutdude GENAI course